samathaluca/fallen/README.md

 1. Chrome Devtools
 2. HTML Validator
 3. CSS VALIDATOR
-4. HTML AND CSS Beautifier
+4. HTML AND CSS Beautifier use format selection in beautify code
 5. Javascript Validator
 6. Markdown live-preview -
 -Markdown live preview - https://markdownlivepreview.com/ -This project used markdown previewer to check the rendering of the readme.md file content.